 Zack Ward an actor, director, screenwriter and producer with 37 years in the industry.
 Launching his career with the role of Scut Farkus in the classic A Christmas Story, Zack's career spans the gamut of genres, from blockbusters like Transformers and Resident Evil: Apocalypse to edgy art films such as Trade and Oscar Winner Almost Famous to the slapstick action of Postal and the dark comedy cult hit Titus.
 Zack continues using his years of experience behind the camera having written, produced and directed feature films.
 Don’t Blink released in September 2014, starring Brian Austin Green and Mena Suvari was Zack’s first production.
 In 2015 he wrote and produced two features, acting in both and directing one.
 Restoration was his feature directorial debut released May 2016.
 The second feature, Bethany, will be released September 2016.
 Full Bio »

-We are thrilled to bring in veteran producer, director, screenwriter, and actor Zack Ward.
-Zack began his career with his role as Scut Farkus in A Christmas Story, and has since spent more than three decades acting in over 100 films.
-All of his years on set have allowed him to learn the elements of making a film inside and out.
-As a result, over the last several years Zack has gone on to produce 3 films and directed 1 feature film.
-His film Restoration, which he wrote, directed, acted and produced in is currently available on Amazon, iTunes, Google Play, Hulu, Ubiquity and coming this month on Redbox.
-This micro-budget film was made for only $75,000, was shot in 14 days - and - here's the kicker - was making money before he ever yelled "ACTION!"
+Zach Ward has done just about everything in the film industry.
+Zach is a veteran producer, director, screenwriter and actor.
+You may remember him as Scut Farkus in A Christmas Story, but that was just the beginning.
+Zach has acted in over 100 films and been involved in dozens of others.
+Over his 3 decades in the industry, Zach experiences have allowed him to become an expert on the world of indie film.
+Over the last few years, Zach has produced 3 independent films and directed one more.
+His films Restoration and Ubiquity which he wrote, directed, acted in and produced are currently available on Amazon, iTunes, Google Play, Hulu, and for rental through Redbox.
+Ubiquity was made for only $75,000, was shot in 14 days - and - here's the kicker - was making money before he ever yelled "ACTION!"

 INDIE FILM GUIDELINES